[inlinetweet]]You are only a victim to the degree of what your perception allows”Shannon L . Alder[[/inlinetweet]

 Self-victimisation and Productivity

 Continuously finding oneself experiencing the negative consequences over and over again interpersonally, professionally or even emotionally manifests into victim mentality.
-Some people persist in such behaviours even though not consciously, but sometimes to deal with deal with things that don’t go the way they are supposed to go, or to remain in their comfort zones, or to avoid being responsible for their wrong-doings.
+Some people persist in such behaviours even though not consciously, but sometimes to deal with things that don’t go the way they are supposed to go, or to remain in their comfort zones, or to avoid being responsible for their wrong-doings.
 Here is how victim mindset further manifests in work life.

 - A person with victim mindset can pose real problems as their negative outlook can damage workplace morale leading to unproductive behaviours thereby reducing overall productivity of a team or work place.